|Why I started this blog and a little about me.|

 In 2010, I wasn't the only one struggling with the science and discovering that low carb doesn't work for everyone.
-There were quite a few of us that came to the realization that we are all individuals, so some of us will do better by returning carbs to the diet.
+There were quite a few of us that came to that realization.
+We are all individuals, with different genetics, so some of us will do better by returning carbs to the diet.

 Their one-track mindset and belief that everyone should be eating low carb, including kids, is what fueled the decision to separate this blog into its own community.

-Granted, individuals within the low-carb community are accepting, or at least tolerant, of those eating a higher carb diet, but the doctrine the low-carb community preaches is so contrary to science and reality that it's just not realistic to publish content over there that is focused on balanced living.
+Granted, individuals within the low-carb community are accepting, or at least tolerant, of those eating a higher carb diet like I am, but the doctrine the low-carb community preaches is so contrary to science and reality that it's just not realistic to publish content over there that is focused on balanced living.

 Low-carb diets are deliberately unbalanced.

 They were originally designed to curb hunger and assist those with metabolic problems who are having difficulty losing weight.
 When your hormones are not balanced, the body reacts by raising your stress hormones, which just creates further imbalance.